Oxford Quick Facts

 Lady Margaret Hall (LMH)

 Lady Margaret Hall was founded in 1878.
 It has 400 undergraduate and 180 graduate students.
-LMH is situated in Noth Oxford on a beautiful and quiet 12-acre site with a large garden extending to the river, yet it is only a 12 to 15 minute walk to the city center.
+LMH is situated in North Oxford on a beautiful and quiet 12-acre site with a large garden extending to the river, yet it is only a 12 to 15 minute walk to the city center.

 St. Edmund Hall (Teddy Hall)

 St. Edmund Hall was founded c.
 1278.
 The college is centrally located off the High Street in Queen's Lane.
 The college describes itself as "a happy blend of the ancient and the modern."
 The library originally was the medieval church of St. Peter-in-the-East, and the front quadrangle dates back to the 16th and 17th centuries.
-The remainder of the buildings are modern.
-The college has 400 undergraduate and 175 graduate stduents.
+The rest of the buildings are modern.
+The college has 400 undergraduate and 175 graduate students.

-Students live in single rooms in college accommodation, some with en-suite bathrooms, and all with internet connections.
+Students live in single rooms in college accommodation, some with en-suite bathrooms, and all with Internet connections.
 Meals are provided in the college dining halls, reported to be among the best among Oxford colleges.

 Oxford University enrolls a total of 21,000 students.
 Lady Margaret Hall and St. Edmund Hall each have 400 undergraduates and 175-180 graduate students.
 Visiting students come from the U.S. and countries around the world and are selected from a competitive pool.